gaborkukucska/hai/docs/INSTALLATION_GUIDE.md

 <!-- # START OF FILE docs/INSTALLATION_GUIDE.md -->

+> [!TIP]
+> **RECOMMENDED DEPLOYMENT:** The easiest and currently recommended way to deploy a single-device HAI-Net Home Hub is using the **[NoSlop Android app](https://github.com/gaborkukucska/NoSlop)**.
+NoSlop features a zero-terminal SSH deployer that automatically clones your cryptographic identity and provisions the node. *(Multi-device deployments are not yet supported via the mobile app and require the manual steps below).*

 # HAI-Net Installation Guide

 Complete guide for installing HAI-Net in single-device or multi-device mesh configurations.